 2. It Could Shorten Your Life

 You are more likely to die earlier from any cause if you sit for long stretches at a time.
-It will not help not or if you exercise for, once again, the damage done by sitting for extended periods of time are almost impossible to undo.
+Once again, the damage done by sitting for extended periods of time are almost impossible to undo.

 3. Dementia Is More Likely & Comes Sooner